learn-co-students/python-variables-readme-data-science-intro-000/README.md

 ### Declaring and Assigning Variables

-So far we have only worked with data -- strings, numbers, and booleans.
+So far we have worked with data -- strings, numbers, and booleans.
 In this lesson, we'll learn how to use variables to assign names to this data.
 For example, this is a string from our Working with **Data Types Lab**.

 ```python